VikasSaxena2204/I-Showcase/README.md

 # I-Showcase

 Hello, I’m Vikas Saxena!
-Welcome to I-Showcase, my portfolio—this project is a showcase of my journey, skills, and expertise in frontend development and web application design.
+Welcome to I-Showcase, my portfolio website—this project is a showcase of my journey, skills, and expertise in frontend development and web application design.

 ## Table of Contents
 - [Introduction](#introduction)